AlexandraStrang/MSc_Thesis_Chapter_3/README.md

 # Chapter 3: Advancing efficiencies in remote sensing of Ross Sea Adélie penguin populations
-A chapter belonging to my Master's Thesis submitted for the degree Master of Science at the University of Canterbury, Christchurch, New Zealand.
+A chapter belonging to my Master's thesis submitted for the degree Master of Science at the University of Canterbury, Christchurch, New Zealand.

 Submitted: 16/02/2024